 - Uniform Customs and Practice for Documentary Credit (UCP 600): Defines terms and credit rules for documentary credits on demands and guarantees predominately used by banks all over the world

-The Hague Conference on Private International Law is a global intergovernmental organization working toward the harmonization of private international laws states have adopted to address individuals and corporations connected to more than one state.
+The Hague Conference on Private International Law is a global intergovernmental organization.
+They are working towards the harmonization of private international laws states have adopted.
+This will address individuals and corporations connected to more than one state.
 Representing all continents, it is a melting pot of different legal traditions that develops and services multilateral legal instruments, which respond to global needs.

-Established in 1993, the European Union (EU) is a political community in which 28 member states comprise a single economical market that has reduced the barriers and obstacles when moving goods, services and investments within the community.
-Through a standardized system of laws and a single currency (the Euro), citizens of the EU can freely live, work, study and do business throughout the EU as well as enjoy a wide choice of competitively priced goods and services.
+Established in 1993, the European Union (EU) is a political community with 28 member states comprising a single economic market.
+This reduces the barriers and obstacles when moving goods, services and investments within the community.
+Through a standardized system of laws and a single currency (Euro), EU citizens can freely live, work, study and do business throughout the EU.
+As well as enjoy a wide choice of competitively priced goods and services.

-Established in 1993, the Organization for the Harmonization of Business Law in Africa, known by its French acronym OHADA, is working toward instituting more secure legal and judicial measures and establishing a modern and uniform business law in order to attract investors to African states.
+Established in 1993, the Organization for the Harmonization of Business Law in Africa, known by its French acronym OHADA, is working toward instituting more secure legal and judicial measures.
+As well as establishing a modern and uniform business law in order to attract investors to African states.